 - Activity: Armenians applying for citizenship need to be employed in Georgia, engaged in entrepreneurial activity, own real estate, interest or shares in a Georgian company.

 A faster procedure is allowed when an Armenian is married to a Georgian citizen and they have lived in Georgia continuously for two years.
-The other requirements, for language, law, and history knowledge, will still apply.
+The other requirements, for language, law, and history knowledge, will still apply when one can move to Georgia from Armenia in this manner.

 The decision for granting Georgian citizenship under the naturalization procedure is commonly issued within a three-month period.
 If the application is rejected, the individual can re-apply after six months.